Parenting & Schools

 Marie-Josée Shaar

-She speaks on the topics of energy and stress management, productivity, as well as sleep, food, mood, and exercise habits.
-Her clients, colleagues and training participants find that her joyful energy brings out their own strengths and positivity.
-Her book co-written with Kathryn Britton, MAPP, is titled Smarts and Stamina: The Busy Person’s Guide to Optimal Health and Performance, and offers 50 well-researched avenues to health improvement.
+Her book co-written with Kathryn Britton, MAPP, is titled Smarts and Stamina: The Busy Person’s Guide to Optimal Health and Performance, and offers 50 well-researched avenues to better health habits.

 Marie Josee Salvas inspires anyone who comes in contact with her to be be the best anyone can be.
 I have had the immense pleasure of working with her and I have to say that we, my colleages and I will not forget her.
 Her increadible smile,positive attitude and leadership skills are just a few of her many atributes.
 Go for it Marie , the world awaits.
 You are still “Notre rayon de soleil”